COSI’s Lost Egypt Exhibition

 Dr. Lehner talks more about the project in the AERA newsletter.
 For more of Dr. Zahi Hawass on the Sphinx film, visit his blog.

-Lost Egypt is Open!
+Lost Egypt is Open! by COSI

 Author: Carli